Bill’s been back in touch with some very impressive model train portable bench work:

 I put an oak stain on for looks.
 I also finished off the legs with chair castors.
 I drilled holes just slightly larger than the castor stem and added a large drop of hot glue and pressed the castor stem in.
 The glue will hold the stem in tight but I can also remove it if I need too – will take some twisting but can be done and the hole can be cleaned and a new castor put on.
 I have an idea for a leveler system I’ll look at putting on in the future.

-Now it’s time to get ready to lay some track.
+With the model train portable bench work done, it’s time to get ready to lay some track.
 You can see on the foam board i added on painters tape to show the under frame supports.
 I will put on manual ground throws for the switches but have micro switches mounted underneath so I do not want switch points over a frame support.

 More to come as I make more progress.